-In April 2022, we were successful in achieving Level 2 (Disability Confident Employer) of the Disability Confident Scheme, which reaffirms our commitment to further to ensuring a positive experience for our disabled students and staff.
+In April 2022, we were successful in achieving Level 2 (Disability Confident Employer) of the Disability Confident Scheme, which reaffirms our commitment to ensure a positive experience for staff and students with a disability.
 This required undertaking a self-assessment against a set of criteria, and developing a challenging and comprehensive action plan to attract, retain and support disabled people so they can flourish at Herts.